jonathanaddington/ai-auto-alt/README.md

 The rest of the Wordpress directory does not have a local bind mount.

-The directoy `dev/data/db` is used to store the database for the local Wordpress instance.
+The directory `dev/data/db` is used to store the database for the local Wordpress instance.
 It also has a local bind mount to the container and will persist across restarts.
-The initial Wordpress directory is commited to the repository so you can start the local instance without any additional setup.
+The initial Wordpress directory is committed to the repository so you can start the local instance without any additional setup.
 No other commits to the Wordpress directory should be made.

 The initial db commit is copied to `dev/data/db.zip` in case the db folder has a new commit it